UPCOMING INFO SESSION for USC PARIS on October 30th, 12:00-1:00 in WPH 107! COME LEARN MORE!

 For students with a more advanced level of French fluency, the Institut Catholique de Paris offers courses in the humanities and social sciences.
 Its campus is located in Paris’ 6th arrondissement, within walking distance of the Jardin du Luxembourg.
-Students who have taken least four semesters French can enroll in up to 8 units alongside local students and are expected to be able to handle a demanding workload.
+Students who have taken FREN 330 or the equivalent can enroll in up to 8 units alongside local students and are expected to be able to handle a demanding workload.
 The USC Resident Director offers assistance with homework, writing papers, preparing presentations, etc. Courses are offered on a Credit/No Credit basis.

 Sample Institut Catholique courses:

 - Philosophie générale: Le chaos dans le monde